Does Hypnosis Therapy Work?

 - Sleep issues or disorders

-- PTSD and anxiety with it
+- PTSD and comorbid anxiety

 - Loss and grief